libxkbcommon

 keymap | The keymap to get as a string. |

 format | The keymap format to use for the string.
-You can pass in the special value XKB_KEYMAP_USE_ORIGINAL_FORMAT to use the format from which the keymap was originally created. |
+You can pass in the special value XKB_KEYMAP_USE_ORIGINAL_FORMAT to use the format from which the keymap was originally created.
+When used as an interchange format such as Wayland xkb_v1 , the format should be explicit. |

 NULL